How to do an at-home insemination with frozen sperm in 5 steps

 The menstrual cycle happens every month but what is really happening?!
 Maybe you’ve never given your period too much thought other than googling “how to stop cramping” every month.
 But if you’re trying for a baby, it’s important to understand your menstrual cycle for fertility tracking!
 As a lesbian, I’ve never paid much attention to … Read more

-Comparing 6 Sperm Banks in the USA
+Comparing the Top 5 Sperm Banks in the USA

 Deciding on a sperm donor is exciting, but overwhelming due to the number of profiles available at each sperm bank.
 This is why selecting a sperm bank first can make the process less daunting.
 Choose a sperm bank that aligns with your priorities, such as family limits, pricing, or reputation.
 Once you’ve chosen a bank … Read more